+LEARN

+Workshop space to learn from others

 SANCTUARY THEME

-This is the most versatile of the park themes as it can accommodate a wide range of park use.
+This is the most versatile of the park themes as it can accommodate a wide range of park uses.
 This theme emphasizes small spaces to relax and read a book, take a class, play board games or talk with a neighbor.
-Distinct features include cozy seating, the -calming sound of water, small event area for classes or individual meetings.
+Distinct features include cozy seating, the calming sound of water, small event area for classes or individual meetings.

+REQUIREMENTS

 - ✓ ANY AMOUNT OF TREES

 - ✓ ANY AMOUNT OF SUN

 - ✓ MID-BLOCK or CORNER LOT

-- / MINIMAL VOLUNTEER PARTICIPATION
+- ✓ MINIMAL VOLUNTEER PARTICIPATION